Oscar Gonzalez Player Props: Guardians vs. White Sox

-On Friday, Oscar Gonzalez (.308 on-base percentage in past 10 games, 84 points above season-long percentage) and the Cleveland Guardians face the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
+On Saturday, Oscar Gonzalez (batting .269 in his past 10 games) and the Cleveland Guardians face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
 First pitch is at 7:10 PM ET.

-He reached base in his only plate appearance in his last game against the White Sox.
+In his most recent appearance, he went 1-for-4 against the White Sox.

 Oscar Gonzalez Game Info & Props vs. the White Sox